Word square: Diagonal word squares

 Diagonal word squares are word squares in which the main diagonals are also words.
 There are four diagonals: top-left to bottom-right, bottom-right to top-left, top-right to bottom-left, and bottom-left to top-right.
 In a Single Diagonal Square (same words reading across and down), these last two will need to be identical and palindromic because of symmetry.
 The 8-square is the largest found with all diagonals: 9-squares exist with some diagonals.

 These are examples of diagonal double squares of order 4:

 Word rectangles

 Word rectangles are based on the same idea as double word squares, but the horizontal and vertical words are of a different length.
 Here are 4×8 and 5×7 examples:

 Again, the rows and columns can be transposed to form another valid rectangle.
 For example, a 4×8 rectangle can also be written as an 8×4 rectangle.

+Palindromic squares

+Palindromic magic squares, like the Sator Square, read the same top-down (and from left to right) and bottom-up (and from right to left).
+There are no palindromic magic squares of size 5x5 in standard English.